 At Green Front Furniture, we are invested in the details.
 We know these are the little (or big!) features on your unique home furniture that can transform an entire room.
 We buy from manufacturers who feel the same way.

 We order Theodore Alexander and Jonathan Charles by the container load and carry a large inventory of lamps, end tables, coffee tables, chests, buffets, sideboards, pub tables, barstools, mirrors, decoupage wall hangings, dining tables and chairs, bookcases, corner cabinets, benches, home decor and beds.

 Jonathan Charles and Theodore Alexander offer unique home furniture lines that are rooted in craftsmanship and detail.
 Commitment and attention to the smallest details is what makes these manufacturers unique.
 Jonathan Charles CEO Jonathan Sewter relates a story of creating an oyster secretary cabinet so ornate that the hardware from regular suppliers wasn’t sufficient.
 Employees ultimately handmade the hardware on-site.
 Ever since, all brass and metal hardware has been manufactured on-site.
 This minute attention to the smallest finishing is a defining feature for both Jonathan Charles and Theodore Alexander.

 Additionally, both manufacturers highlight fair and ethical trade practices as well as environmentally sourced products.
-You can find their extensive selection of the first and second floors of Building 9 and the first and third floors of Building 10.
+You can find their extensive selections of unique home furniture on the first and second floors of Building 9 and the first and third floors of Building 10.

 Inlays, veneers and hardware – The magic of details